EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 # Module 8 - Data Types

-As most of the content is information and coding bits, this README here is used as an extensive notepad. <br>
+As most of the content is information and small coding bits, this README here is used as a notepad. <br>
-Content of this module is information and coding bits, no project.
+This module contains no project. <br>

 [Objects](#Objects)